Adversarial Robustness of Stabilized NeuralODEs Might be from Obfuscated Gradients: Adversarial Robustness under PGD Attacks

-In this section, we evaluate the robustness of SONet against adversarial attacks.
+In this section, we evaluate the adversarial robustness of our proposed architecture against projected gradient descent attacks and show the Stablized ODE Block/Net can achieve the state-of-the-art performance even competitive to adversarial training by TRADES, without losing natural accuracy.
 We use $\cA_\nat(f)$ to denote the natural accuracy of the model, and $\cA_\adv(f) $ to denote the robust accuracy against adversarial attacks.
 Additional experiments are provided in Appendix.